Unlocking the Secrets of Amazon’s Last Mile Delivery Operations

 Amazon Lockers

-These are self-service kiosks placed in public areas from where customers can collect their parcels at their own time and remain relaxed about its safety.
+These are self-service kiosks placed in public areas from where customers can collect their parcels at their own time and remain relaxed about their safety.
 It offers free shipping to Prime members.

-To enhance its delivery system and serve customers more quickly, Amazon has developed a number of key last-mile initiatives such as:
+To enhance its delivery system and serve customers more quickly, Amazon has developed several key last-mile initiatives, such as:

 1. DSP (Delivery Service Partner Program)